craigmckeachie/react-course/concepts/25-Testing.md

 Snapshot testing is a feature of Jest that automatically generates text snapshots of your components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.
 [Read more about snapshot testing](https://jestjs.io/blog/2016/07/27/jest-14.html).

+> .. avoid huge snapshots and take smaller, more focused ones.
+While you're at it, see if you can actually change it from a snapshot to a more explicit assertion (because you probably can 😉). - Kent C Dodds

 Snapshot testing requires you to install the `react-test-renderer` which we already did for shallow testing.

 1. Add the following test